teslamotors/react-native-camera-kit/README.md

 #### Images stored in iCloud
 On iOS images can be stored in iCould if the device is **low on space** which means full-resolution photos automatically replaced with optimized version and full resolution versions are stored in iCloud.

-In this case, we need to download the image from iCloud and *Photos Framework* by Apple does a great job, so as we can guess, download takes some time and we deal with UI, so we need to show some loading/progress indicator.
+In this case, we need to download the image from iCloud and *Photos Framework* by Apple does a great job.
+Downloading take time and we deal with UI, so we need to show loading/progress indicator.
-In oreder to do so, we provide 3 types of loading/progress inidcators:
+In order to do so, we provide 3 types of loading/progress inidcators:

 Sets `remoteDownloadIndicatorType` prop (and `remoteDownloadIndicatorColor` in order to sets the Color) on CameraKitGalleryView: